SoundScapeRenderer/homebrew-ssr/README.md

 # Homebrew Tap for the SoundScape Renderer

-WARNING: This is work in progress!

-See http://spatialaudio.net/ssr/ for currently available installation options.
+See http://spatialaudio.net/ssr/ for all available installation options.

 ## How do I install these formulae?